JuliaArrays/StaticArrays.jl/README.md

 and many of your (immutable) `StaticArray` methods *should* become significantly faster!

-### *FixedSizeArrays* and *ImmutableArrays* compatibility
+## Relationship to *FixedSizeArrays* and *ImmutableArrays*

-Several existing packages for statically sized arrays have been developed for Julia, noteably *FixedSizeArrays* and *ImmutableArrays*.
+Several existing packages for statically sized arrays have been developed for Julia, noteably *FixedSizeArrays* and *ImmutableArrays* which provided signficant inspiration for this package.
 Upon consultation, it has been decided to move forward with *StaticArrays* which has found a new home in the *JuliaArrays* github organization.
 It is recommended that new users use this package, and that existing dependent packages consider switching to *StaticArrays* sometime during the life-cycle of Julia v0.5.

 You can try `using StaticArrays.FixedSizeArrays` to add some compatibility wrappers for the most commonly used features of the *FixedSizeArrays* package,